vmic2002/DeepLearningChallengeCSC_51054_EP/FOLDER_TO_ZIP/README.md

 The notebook is also optimized to run on a GPU, but will run on the CPU as currently written.
 To change this, change the line in each that says: `gpu = torch.device('cpu')` to whichever device you would like to run on.

-Note that this notebook was created primarily to run experiments, and thus are not thoroughly edited for readability.
+Note that this notebook was created primarily to run experiments, and thus is not thoroughly edited for readability.

 **Weight Watchers**
 Jonas BERGER